 NHTSA hopes to talk to dealers about new VIN search rule

 National Highway Traffic Safety Administrator David Strickland said he hopes NHTSA will have the opportunity to talk to dealers about their role in making customers aware of the availability of recall information searchable by VIN in accordance with their responsibility under the agency's new VIN search rule.

 Speaking to the Washington Automotive Press Association last week in downtown DC, Strickland observed that "every manufacturer wants to take care that all vehicles they sell are safe."
 Additionally, he said that NHTSA will provide "actionable information on safety."
 The new rule requires automakers to provide consumers with a free online tool that lets them search recall information by VIN, starting August, 14, 2014.
 Several manufacturers already have such a tool, Strickland pointed out.
+[FULL ARTICLE]

 A tale of two parts of the region’s transportation plan

 The National Capital Region Transportation Planning Board (TPB) last month approved 20 road or bicycle and pedestrian projects to be added to the region's constrained long-range transportation plan.
 Accordingly, the Virginia Department of Transportation proposed projects to build new roads, widen existing ones or otherwise add roadway capacity.
 DC went the other way, proposing lane-reduction or reconfiguration projects and changes to bike lane projects already in the plan.
 Virginia's proposals are designed to accommodate expected growth, and DC's changes are designed to improve bicycle and pedestrian safety.